aws-samples/amazon-sagemaker-mlops-workshop/labs/01_configure_sagemaker_studio/README.md

 ![Choose OTP](img/choose_top.png)

-Write the Email that the passcode will be sent to.
+Write the Email that the passcode will be sent to, and choose Send passcode.

 ![write your email](img/one_time_email_passcode.png)